Advice - General / Negotiating fees

-If a commissioner calls catching you unprepared, or you need to think about what the job entails, break off negotiations so that you can work out what fee it is reasonable to accept before continuing the discussion.
+If a commissioner's call catches you unprepared, or you need to think about what the job entails, you can break off negotiations so that you can work out what fee it is reasonable to accept before continuing the discussion.
 The skill-specific sections in this booklet are designed to provide guidance.

-Remember you can charge more - sometimes many times more - for exclusive or unusual material.
+Remember that you can charge more - sometimes many times more - for exclusive or unusual material.

 Pitch for a firm commission

 If you are approaching an editor with an idea, work out the details of the commission with them first.
 You are probably not ready to make that call until you can say what the piece is about in 25 words or fewer.

 Listen to their suggestions for making it suit their section.
 Listen to their suggestions of, for example, extra people you could talk to.
 When the commission has shaped up: "So, what are you offering for this?"

 There are rare occasions when it may be worth doing a piece without a firm commission - for example when it's the first time you've worked on the subject area in question.
 But, in general, working "on spec" is daft.

 Be aware that many editors simply ignore work that is submitted unsolicited.

 Once you have settled on the specification and the basic fee for first use of the work in one edition, there are other questions to ask the editor: